nilariahi/COMP2521_24T2/week03/sorting.md

         *   In the second iteration, insertion sort is performed on subsets of the array made up of every 4th elements.
 E.g. one subset will be indices $\set{0, 4, 8, 12, ...}$, another subset is $\set{1, 5, 9, 13, ...}$​, and so on.
         *   In the final iteration, normal insertion sort is performed on the entire subarray.
 We can expect fewer moves here than in normal insertion sort because the sortedness of the array would've been improved through the previous 2 passes.

-6. Show how radix sort would sort the following array of strings:
+7. Show how radix sort would sort the following array of strings:

-    ```c
+    ```
     [0] set
     [1] how
     [2] cup